 Public consumption the state of California prohibits the use of marijuana on public property.
 Violators found to be consuming marijuana in parks, beaches, terminals and so on must face penalties of $100 to $250 in fines.
 Cannabis users are encouraged to use their products in private properties, such as their own homes, a friend’s home or any of various “cannabis lounges” that have opened up around the state.

-Licensed dispensaries vs illicit retailers it’s not hard to tell black or gray market vendors from legitimate marijuana businesses.
+Licensed dispensaries vs illicit retailers it’s not hard to tell black or grey market vendors from legitimate marijuana businesses.
 These days walking into a licensed dispensary is like walking into an Apple Store or a gourmet sweet shop.
 They’re typically situated within commercial districts, the counters manned by professionals with in-depth knowledge of everything on display and their business permit is required by law to be in plain view of customers.
 This is true for stores, distributors, cultivators and manufacturers.

 Occupational marijuana testing the legalization of medical and recreational marijuana doesn’t mean managers and proprietors don’t get to have standards for competency in their employees.
 Prop 64 states that companies and employers have prerogative to test workers for marijuana, and fire (or refuse to hire) any test subject who comes up positive.